 The concerns of Schechter and Gamoran are still echoed today.
 According to A Time to Act, the 1990 report of the Commission on Jewish Education in North America, developing the profession of Jewish education is an essential building block in the effort to improve Jewish education in North America.
-The Commission established the Council for Initiatives in Jewish Education (CIJE) to address this agenda.
-What is the character of the teaching profession in today's Jewish schools?
-To address this question, the CIJE carried out a study of teachers in Jewish schools in collaboration with its three "Lead Communities," Atlanta, Baltimore, and Milwaukee.
+The Council for Initiatives in Jewish Education (CIJE) was established to implement the Commission's conclusions.
+To begin the task of enhancing the profession of Jewish education, one must ask: What is the character of the teaching profession in today's Jewish schools?
+In response, the CIJE carried out a study of teachers in Jewish schools in collaboration with its three "Lead Communities," Atlanta, Baltimore, and Milwaukee.
 The findings of this study have led to a number of plans and programs for improving the personnel for Jewish education in these communities.
 The purpose of this report is to share these findings with the wider Jewish community, in hopes of bringing continental attention to the problems and prospects of enhancing the profession of Jewish education.